 A call book is a binder full of call sheets that lives in the call room.
 Usually placed in an order of prioritization you want the candidate to call on a given day.

 A call sheet is a document with contact information, bio, and other useful background information on each potential donor.

 Call time is the time the candidate spends directly calling potential donors to build relationships and ask them for contributions.

 Call to Action

-Words that urge the audience to take a particular action.
+A call to action is words that urge the audience to take a particular action.

-Official entity for your campaign, the name on your checks, and often the disclaimer that is placed on campaign materials.
+The campaign committee is the official entity for your campaign, the name on your checks, and often the disclaimer that is placed on campaign materials.

 A campaign plan is a living document that details how a campaign allocates its limited time, money, and people to win between now and Election Day.
 It includes specific instructions for fundraising, communications, field, digital, GOTV, and operations.